XtinaJohnson/largest_prod_grid_docs/docs/source/usage.rst

 Run the program with debugging print statements
 -----------------------------------------------

-To show print statements designed to help debug the program, set the verbose flag to True.
+To show print statements designed to help debug the program, open the program in an editor and set the verbose flag to True.

 .. code-block:: python